 Lease-to-own, also called a lease purchase, is usually a binding agreement to buy at the end of the term.
 It is less flexible.
 If you cannot complete the purchase, you may lose all your funds and, depending on the contract, face legal action for failing to close.

-Why rent-to-own appeals to some buyers
+Why does rent-to-own appeal to some buyers?

 There are legitimate reasons some people consider rent-to-own.

 There is also the lifestyle piece.
 Living in the home and the neighbourhood before you commit can be helpful.
-You find out what rush hour really looks like, how the school drop-off works, what the heating bills are like in February and whether the house still feels right after two or three winters.
+You find out what rush hour really looks like, how the school drop-off works, what the heating bills are like in February, and whether the house still feels right after two or three winters.
 Some people like the idea of “trying” their future home while they work on their finances.

 The significant risks renters do not always see